-Seabirds of the family Alcidae are highly vulnerable to marine oil pollution due both to the large amount of time they spend resting on the ocean surface, and to their dependence on marine fish and invertebrates for food.
-Many species of alcids suffered heavy mortality associated with the Spill; for example, the estimated mortality for common murres was in the hundreds of thousands.
-Although guillemots and murrelets were declining prior to the Spill, the accident probably increased their rate of decline.
-Common murres now appear to be recovering from the Spill, but pigeon guillemots and marbled murrelets apparently are not; the state of recovery of Kittlitz's murrelets is unknown.
-The reasons for the failure of these species to recuperate (as well as for the prespill declines) are unclear, but may relate to availability and quality of prey (currently being investigated through the APEX Predator Experiment and Nearshore Vertebrate Predator Project), and/or genetic problems such as genetic isolation of colonies or inbreeding.
-We are using state-of-the-art genetic techniques to aid in the restoration of these species.
+Seabirds of the family Alcidae are highly vulnerable to marine oil pollution due both to the large amount of time that they spend resting on the ocean surface, and to their dependence on marine fish and invertebrates for food.
+Many species of alcids suffered heavy mortality associated with the Exxon Valdez oil spill; for example, the estimated mortality for common murres was in the hundreds of thousands (Parrish and Boersma 1995).
+Although guillemots and murrelets were declining in the area prior to the spill, the accident probably increased their rate of decline.
+Common murres and marbled murrelets now appear to be recovering from the spill, but pigeon guillemots apparently are not; the state of recovery of Kittlitz's murrelets is unknown.
+The reasons for the difficulty of these species in recuperating (as well as for the prespill declines) are unclear, but may relate to availability and quality of prey (currently being investigated through the APEX Predator Experiment and Nearshore Vertebrate Predator Project), and/or genetic problems such as genetic isolation of colonies or inbreeding.
+We are using state-of-the-art molecular and analytical techniques to aid in the restoration of these species to the Gulf of Alaska.

-Although the application of molecular methods to fisheries and wildlife management is common (e.g. Ryman and Utter 1987, Hansen and Loeschcke 1994, Allendorf and Waples 1996, Graves 1996), few if any studies have used genetic methods explicitly to aid in seabird conservation

-(Friesen 1997).
-Theoretically, measurement of genetic divergence and gene flow among populations of murres, murrelets and guillemots will aid restoration in the following three main ways:
+Although the application of molecular methods to fisheries and wildlife management is common (e.g. Ryman and Utter 1987, Hansen and Loeschcke 1994, Allendorf and Waples 1996, Graves 1996), few if any studies have used genetic methods explicitly to aid in seabird conservation (Friesen 1997).
+Theoretically, measurement of genetic divergence and gene flow among populations of murres, murrelets and guillemots can aid restoration in the following three main ways:

-Definition of the geographic limits of the affected populations.-Many seabirds killed by the Spill were migrating: the 'affected' zone, or the populations that were affected by the Spill and require restoration effort, may be geographically distant from the actual Spill zone.
-Genetic data should enable identification of breeding populations of birds killed by the Spill.
+Definition of the geographic limits of the affected populations.-Many seabirds killed by the spill were migrating: the 'affected' zone, or the populations that were affected by the spill and require restoration effort, may be geographically distant from the actual spill zone.
+Genetic data should enable identification of breeding populations of birds killed by the spill.
 Furthermore, genetic data should indicate if colonies are essentially panmictic and/or constitute metapopulations, in which case they should recover without assistance within a few generations.
-However, if colonies constitute numerous localized populations, they may not naturally recolonize sites affected by the Spill, and may require human assistance for recovery.
+However, if colonies constitute numerous genetically localized populations, they may not naturally recolonize sites affected by the spill, and may require human assistance for recovery.

 Identification of sources and sinks.-According to metapopulation theory, 'source' populations are populations that occur in optimal habitat and can act as exporters of recruits for populations elsewhere; 'sink' populations occur in suboptimal habitat and require immigration to maintain numbers (e.g. Pulliam 1996).
-Genetic data can provide measurements of gene flow (including confidence limits)-into and out of colonies, and thus enable identification of sources and sinks.
+Genetic data can provide measurements of gene flow into and out of colonies, and thus aid in the identification of sources and sinks.
 For example, protein data suggest that rock shags (Stictocarbo magellanicus) on the Falkland Islands may have served as the main source of breeders for other colonies in southern South America (Siegel-Causey 1997).
-If colonies affected by the Spill represent sources, then their restoration will be critical.
-If a colony represents a sink, its restoration may be a waste of resources and may actually prevent recovery of the species.
+If colonies affected by the spill represent sources, then their restoration will be critical.
+If they represent sinks, their restoration may be a waste of resources and may actually prevent recovery of the species.